-But that being said, newsletter marketing still remains one of the cheapest and smartest means of marketing especially because the contents are usually sent to targeted audience or recipients.
+But that being said, newsletter marketing still remains one of the cheapest and smartest means of marketing especially because the contents are usually sent to targeted audiences or recipients.

 Simply put, internet marketing through newsletters is a smart way to get people interested in what you do.
 Below are some simple but essential tips to make your business newsletter marketing successful.

-If you want your newsletter marketing or email marketing to be successful, the first thing to do is to encourage people to subscribe for it.
-Never follow the path of those that buy contacts from black market, it doesn’t usually lead to a great experience.
+If you want your newsletter marketing or email marketing to be successful, the first thing to do is to encourage people to subscribe to it.
+Never follow the path of those that buy contacts from the black market, it doesn’t usually lead to a great experience.

 The fact is that no matter how great and informative your newsletters could be, your would-be recipients must ask for them.
 See Top 4 Reasons Why Small Business Struggle To Capture Leads For Email Marketing Campaigns + Solutions.